DigIntelligence/NetBurn/README.md

     (NetBurn.log) with detailed info on client host activity (Startups, Submission Details, Shutdowns, Job Summaries)

-11. [NETBURN is Free and Open-Source]{.ul}: NETBURN is maintained as a project on GitHub.
+11. **NETBURN is Free and Open-Source:** NETBURN is maintained as a project on GitHub.
 It is written and compiled using only the very simple (yet powerful) AutoIT Language and Development GUI (also Free): https://www.autoitscript.com/site/autoit/